OpenElements/java-logger-benchmark/README.md

 ### Heap allocation

 The Chronicle Logger allocates around 0.65 GB of heap when the benchmark is executed.
 Log4J needs much more memory and allocated over 3 GB in the benchmark.

+## Kudos

+[Oleg Mazurov](https://github.com/OlegMazurov) helped me by executing the tests on a powerfull linux server.